 NEC Conversations, Collaboration and Establishment

 The idea for an NEC was shared in 2016 with NCDA President Spencer Niles who encouraged the effort.
 Informal conversations with New England CDA leaders occurred over a year, culminating in the first NEC Zoom Conference call December 2017, when initial drafts of an NEC Position Paper, as well as Mission and Vision Statements, were reviewed.
 Following numerous Zoom Conference calls and e-mails, including the creation of an NEC Google file for sharing information, the NEC was formally established in March 2019.
 The NCDA Executive Director and select staff and Board members were kept informed throughout the process.
 At the 2019 NCDA Global Conference in Houston TX, the NCDA Board received the NEC Position Paper, discussed the NEC and informed the leaders that NCDA was happy to support the consortium efforts.
-Two of the founding members, Amy Jaffe (Maine) and Alex Finney (Rhode Island), presented the collaboration at a Best Practices Panel arranged by Carolyn Jones, NCDA Trustee for State Divisions.
+Two of the founding members, Amy Jaffe (Maine) and Angela Bourassa (Vermont/New Hampshire), presented the collaboration at a Best Practices Panel arranged by Carolyn Jones, NCDA Trustee for State Divisions.
 Other state leaders are encouraged to consider a similar idea.

 NEC Guidelines, Mission and Vision and Statements